 A Starter Pack includes:

 - Crockery and cutlery

 - Cleaning products, such as washing up liquid, cloths etc

 - Basic kitchen cupboard items, such as tea, coffee, sugar, salt and pepper

 It can be supplemented with a kettle, toaster, microwave, towels, duvet, pillows and bed linen as required.

 Starter Packs are provided in conjunction with Stirling Council Homeless Housing Team.

 We also provide Emergency and Toiletry Packs.
-Around 200 properties are concurrently needed by people in Stirlingshire who are homeless or in temporary accommodation at any one time.
+Around 200 properties are concurrently needed by people throughout the Stirling Council Area who are homeless or in temporary accommodation at any one time.
 For them, a pack of emergency food to ensure they can eat that day—without cooking facilities—until further help can be provided can make a big difference.

 Clients receiving starter packs or food parcels can also receive a toiletries pack.
 Feminine hygiene products are available to any client that requires them.